gracefulife/clova-developer-guide/en/CIC/References/CICInterface/PlaybackController.md

 {% endraw %}

 ### See also

 * [`AudioPlayer.PlayResumed`](/CIC/References/CICInterface/AudioPlayer.md#PlayResumed)
 * [`SpeechRecognizer.Recognize`](/CIC/References/CICInterface/SpeechRecognizer.md#Recognize)

 ## Stop directive {#Stop}

-Instructs your client to stop playback of an audio stream.
-The client should stop playback of the audio stream upon receiving this directive message.
+Instructs a client to stop playing an audio stream.
+When The client should stop playback of the audio stream upon receiving this directive message.

-### Payload field
+### Payload fields
 None

 ### Message example